Local musician Hartman goes from Mainland Regional to Spotify

 Hartman, 64, of Margate, grew up one of 10 children in Moorestown, Burlington County.
 His grandmother was a violin prodigy and his father a jazz trumpet and clarinet player who wanted his son to play the trumpet.

-After attending St. Bonaventure College, Hartman did not know what he wanted to do.
+After attending St. Bonaventure College in New York, Hartman did not know what he wanted to do.
 He ended up getting his secondary teaching certification.

 Hartman said it took him a while to learn that "the secret to teaching is internal more than external; it’s about how you approach the job."